ryttings/cs2080-project/README.md

 ```

 ## Utilizing our benchmarking program:
-- When using a Ubuntu distribution of Linux:
+- When using a Debian distribution of Linux such as Ubuntu:

 ```
 $ sudo apt install sysbench